epicchainlabs/epicchain-rest-gw/CONTRIBUTING.md

 ## Development Workflow

-Start by forking the `neofs-rest-gw` repository, make changes in a branch and then send a pull request.
+Start by forking the `epicchain-rest-gw` repository, make changes in a branch and then send a pull request.
 We encourage pull requests to discuss code changes.
 Here are the steps in details: